Caleb-Irwin/shelf_labels/README.md

 ## Building

-Read to deploy to Netlify!
+Ready to deploy to Netlify!

 ### More Details